ConfederacyOfGaia/Gaia/magic-items.md

 - Glows faintly in the presence of undead
 - Can't be disarmed
 - If thrown, returns as a bonus action

+\page

+## Miscellaneous Ideas

+### Arrow of Gentle Repose

+As long as the arrow remains in the body, the target is protected from decay and can't become Undead.

+### Cerberus Arrow
+When shot the arrow splits into 3 separate arrows.
+Each target must be within 5 feet of the original and you must make an attack roll for each arrow.